SRE CLIGetting Started

 Select cluster for SRE CLI

 If you haven’t added a cluster yet, go to Add Cluster first.
-If you already have a cluster, just click the Connect button next to it.

-AI authentication options
+AI provider options

-Choose your AI provider to authenticate
+Choose your AI provider

 Available AI providers: